-CTE Standards and Benchmarks Listed below are the standards that must be met to satisfy the requirements of Section 1003.4156, Florida Statutes.
-The student will be able to: Describe the influences that societal, economic, and technological changes have on employment trends and future training.
+CTE Standards and Benchmarks Listed below are the eight career and education planning course standards: The student will be able to: Describe the influences that societal, economic, and technological changes have on employment trends and future training.
 11.0 Develop skills to locate, evaluate, and interpret career information.
-12.0 13.0 Identify and demonstrate processes for making short and long term goals.
-Demonstrate employability skills such as working in a group, problem-solving and organizational skills, and the importance of 14.0 entrepreneurship.
-15.0 Understand the relationship between educational achievement and career choices/postsecondary options.
-Identify a career cluster and related pathways through an interest assessment that match career and education goals.
+12.0 Identify and demonstrate processes for making short and long term goals.
+13.0 Demonstrate employability skills such as working in a group, problem-solving and organizational skills, and the importance of 14.0 entrepreneurship.
+Understand the relationship between educational achievement and career choices/postsecondary options.
+15.0 Identify a career cluster and related pathways through an interest assessment that match career and education goals.
 16.0 Develop a career and education plan that includes short and long-term goals, high school program of study, and postsecondary/career 17.0 goals.